clojure/java.jdbc/doc/clojure/java/jdbc/UsingDDL.md

     (catch Exception _)))
 ```
 ## Accessing table metadata
 To retrieve the metadata for a table, you can operate on the connection itself.
 In future, functions may be added to make this easier.
-Note that this uses *clojure.core.resultset-seq* which produces lowercase keywords from entity names.

 ```clj
 (defn db-get-tables